sgarcia0206/comp122-f23/tidbits/coding_standards.md

 1. Indentation
 	- first 16 columns are used for labels
-	- global labelss must be placed in column 1
+	- global labels must be placed in column 1
-	- local lables must indented
+	- local labels must indented
 	- indent blocks of code associated with control flow

 1. Macros and local subroutines